jomjol/AI-on-the-edge-device-docs/param-docs/parameter-pages/Alignment/InitialMirror.md

 # Parameter `InitialMirror`
 Default Value: `false`

+!!!
+Warning
+    This is an **Expert Parameter**!
+Only change it if you understand what it does!
+This parameter is also accessible on the Reference Image Page!

 Option for initially mirroring the image on the original x-axis.

-!!!
-Note
-    This parameter is accessible on the Reference Image Page but not on the Config page!